5 compelling reasons to choose retained talent recruitment

 Data Visualisation is the visual representation of data.
 Using scripting or a range of visual tools such as graphs or charts help a Data Scientist break data sets down and make sense of their findings.
 The analysis a Data Scientist runs can be very technical, visuals provide easier interpretation of their work for less technical areas of the business.
 Data Visualisation tools to learn: Tableau.

-Many Data Scientists have a PhD, Masters or a Bachelor’s degree and if you haven’t, enrolling onto courses or boot camps may be a good alternative.
+Many Data Scientists have a PhD, Masters or a Bachelor’s degree and if you haven’t, enrolling on courses or boot camps may be a good alternative.

 Data is rapidly becoming the world’s most valuable resource.
 With that comes a lot of responsibility and care.
 Data Scientists help ensure its efficacy and the advice provided help a business negotiate often unchartered waters.